dotnet/docs/docs/csharp/programming-guide/events/how-to-raise-base-class-events-in-derived-classes.md

 ---
-title: "How to raise base class events in derived classes "
+title: "How to raise base class events in derived classes"
 description: Learn how to raise base class events in derived classes.
 See a code example and view additional available resources. ms.topic: how-to ms.date: 07/20/2015